Reference

 Clock source to use.

-Defines whether write operation will be blocking or non-blocking.
-If zero, default value is used (ROC_CLOCK_SOURCE_EXTERNAL).
+Defines whether write operation is blocking or non-blocking.

 roc_resampler_backend resampler_backend